prezi/python-zipkin/README.md

 [![Build Status](https://travis-ci.org/prezi/django-zipkin.svg?branch=master)](https://travis-ci.org/prezi/django-zipkin)

-*django-zipkin* is a middleware and an api for recording and sending messages to [Zipkin](https://github.com/twitter/zipkin).
+*django-zipkin* is a middleware and api for recording and sending messages to [Zipkin](http://twitter.github.io/zipkin/).
+Why use it?
+From the http://twitter.github.io/zipkin/:

+"Collecting traces helps developers gain deeper knowledge about how certain requests perform in a distributed system.
+Let's say we're having problems with user requests timing out.
+We can look up traced requests that timed out and display it in the web UI.
+We'll be able to quickly find the service responsible for adding the unexpected response time.
+If the service has been annotated adequately we can also find out where in that service the issue is happening."

 ## Supported versions